Truck drivers use heavy vehicles to transport goods and materials from one location to another.

 Bulk Liquid/Pressurised Gas Driver

 A bulk liquid/pressurised gas driver carries liquids/pressurised gases in specially designed trailers (tankers), usually for chemical companies or mining organisations.
 Drivers need to be aware of safety issues regarding loading, unloading, handling, separation of dangerous goods and emergency response.
-Drivers must also follow safety guidelines as specified by Standards Australia, Road Tank Vehicles for Dangerous Goods.
+Drivers must also follow safety guidelines for Road Tank Vehicles for Dangerous Goods, as specified by Standards Australia.

 Car Carrier Driver